-It’s a common fact that we as humans prefer straight, levelled horizons and don’t respond well to things being off-balance.
+It’s a common fact that we as humans prefer straight levelled horizons and don’t respond well to things being off-balance.

-This rule is exactly the same when it comes to photography.
+This rule is the same when it comes to photography.
 Your horizon line should always be straight.
 It is amazing how much of a strong impact a straight horizon adds to a portrait or landscape, equally a crooked horizon can take away from an equivalently amazing photograph.

-Think about how much effort we go to to hang a frame in our homes.
-How much effort we go to to make sure that the frame is perfectly straight; you measure, put markings on the wall and dig out the good old spirit level to show that frame you mean business.
+Think about how much effort we go to hang a frame in our homes.
+How much effort we go to make sure that the frame is perfectly straight; you measure put markings on the wall and dig out the good old spirit level to show that frame you mean business.

 If you’re sat there reading this thinking, “but does it really matter?” quite simply yes it does.
 The horizon line can really throw the focus of your whole shot.

-The image above, has an obvious crooked horizon line.
+The image above has an obvious crooked horizon line.
 Instead of looking at the overall impact of the shot, the eye is drawn to how uneven the horizon line is, which causes a feeling of irritation to the viewer.

 Another way to think about it is when you’re at the beach, looking at the sea meeting the sky; no matter where you are, the ‘meeting’ point and the horizon always looks straight.
 Unless you’ve had one too many cocktails that is!!

-The mind is a powerful tool.
+A mind is a powerful tool.
 Uneven horizon lines throw the subconscious perception off balance.
 It’s unnatural for us to see a wonky horizon line.
 It can trick the eye into thinking objects are “falling” or “leaning” when in fact they aren’t.
 The eye is always drawn to lines, therefore when taking your photograph you must keep in mind any lines that are in the composition.

 When the image is aligned it makes a huge difference as the visual impact is much more powerful.

 Remember, the process and magic will always begin with you and your camera.
-Don’t just take hundreds of willy nilly shots and hope that one of them contains a reasonably straight horizon line.
-In the same way that you cant rely 100% on post-processing.
+Don’t just take hundreds of aimless shots and hope that one of them contains a reasonably straight horizon line.
+In the same way that you can’t rely 100% on post-processing.

 Take time to really focus on the composition and plan your shot.
 Always pay attention to your framing, look for any objects or points of focus that you can use as a visual guide within the shot.